 - Medical reports you might have that explain your injuries

-- Records showing your normal wages and time lost from work due to the accident
+- Records showing your regular wages and time lost from work due to the accident

-The purpose of the interview is for you to learn as much about the lawyer as possible, so do not be timid about asking questions.
+The interview’s purpose is to learn as much about the lawyer as possible –don’t be timid with asking questions.
 Some important questions to ask at the beginning of the interview include the following:

 - How long has the attorney been practicing law?

-- What percentage of the practice is devoted to personal injury law?
+- What percentage of the practice is devoted to motorcycle law?

 - Will the attorney you are interviewing be the one handling the case?